ChotanSharma/readme-file-ready/README.md

       * [Questions](#questions)

       ## Installation
-      jbj
+      The users need to download the npm modules and inquirer
       ## Usage
-      jjj
+      SO THAT I can quickly create a professional README for a new project
       ## License
-      This project is license under  Mozilla
+      This project is license under MIT
       ## Contributing
-      kn
+      Chotan Sharma
       ## Tests
-      hj
+      npm test
       ## Questions
-      please  feel easy to contact me at kk.
-For more of my projects, you are aways welcome to my portfolio at https://github.com/jj.
+      please  feel easy to contact me at chotansharma@yahoo.com.
+For more of my projects, you are aways welcome to my portfolio at https://github.com/ChotanSharma.